MicrosoftDocs/windows-itpro-docs/education/windows/deploy-windows-10-in-a-school-district.md

 * If you have on-premises AD DS, you can [integrate Azure AD with on-premises AD DS](https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect/).
 * Use [Intune](https://docs.microsoft.com/en-us/intune/), [Mobile Device Management for Office 365](https://support.office.com/en-us/article/Set-up-Mobile-Device-Management-MDM-in-Office-365-dd892318-bc44-4eb1-af00-9db5430be3cd?ui=en-US&rs=en-US&ad=US), or [Group Policy in AD DS](https://technet.microsoft.com/en-us/library/cc725828.aspx) to manage devices.
 * Each device supports a one-student-per-device or multiple-students-per-device scenario.
-* The devices can be a mixture of different make, model, and processor architecture (32 bit or 64 bit) or be identical.
+* The devices can be a mixture of different make, model, and processor architecture (32-bit or 64-bit) or be identical.
 * To initiate Windows 10 deployment, use a USB flash drive, DVD-ROM or CD-ROM, or Pre-Boot Execution Environment (PXE) boot.
 * The devices can be a mixture of different Windows 10 editions, such as Windows 10 Pro, Windows 10 Enterprise, or Windows 10 Education.